w3f/polkadot-wiki/docs/learn/learn-opengov.md

 To better understand how the council is formed, please read [this section](#council).

-There are several changes here with Governance v2.
+There are several changes here with OpenGov.
 The way the new governance model reflects its decentralised character is by:

 1. Migrating all responsibilities of Council to token holders via democracy votes